tmtxt/tmtxt.github.com/_posts/2018-06-17-feature-toggle-and-feature-release-at-ar.md

 |Client2|1|0|0|0|8|
 {: .table }

 The final result stored in database is just one simple int number.
-It much better than storing and array of enabled features.
+It's much better than storing and array of enabled features.
 With this solution, one single 8-bit integer can represent up to 8 different feature configurations.